EnigmaWU/MyIOC_inTDD_withGHC/README_UseCase.md

 # About
-* This is IOC's Use Case document, describe how user as a specific role will use IOC in a specific context or scenario.
+* This is IOC's Use Case（a.k.a UC） document, describe how user as a specific role will use IOC in a specific context or scenario.

-# UC01: post&process event in same process.
+# UC-01: post&process event in same process.
+## -A
 * ObjA and ObjB is in the same process.
     * ObjA post event to IOC,
         * IOC callback ObjB to process the event.